 I shopped at Albertsons in my local area, but you can also find O Organics, Open Nature plant-based products and Signature SELECT at the Albertsons Companies family of stores including Safeway, ACME Markets, Jewel-Osco, Vons, Randalls, Shaw's Supermarket, Star Market and Tom Thumb.

-More holiday cocktails to try:
+More easy holiday cocktails

-- A Spiced Pear Bellini is a large batch cocktail idea that is super celebratory and great for a crowd.
+- A Spiced Pear Bellini is a large-batch cocktail idea that is super celebratory and great for a crowd.

 - This Cranberry Vodka Slush is tart and wonderful.
 The color makes it a great party drink and the flavor is outstanding!